 You can configure workflows through a graphical designer, which makes it easier to build repeatable risk review steps and approval chains.
 Routing rules can be applied based on form inputs and risk category.

-2. Process mapping and monitoring
+2. Process manager

 3. Document and form automation